syncfusion-content/flutter-docs/Flutter/range-slider/basic-features.md

 I> The default value is null.
 Must be greater than 0.

 N>
-* `showDivisions` to render divisors at given interval.
+* `showDivisions` can be used to render divisors at given interval.
-* `showTicks` to render major ticks at given interval.
+* `showTicks` can be used to render major ticks at given interval.
-* `showLabels` to render labels at given interval.
+* `showLabels` can be used to render labels at given interval.

 ## Active color